 This rule is hard and fast.
-Once you start deducting from an exempt employee's paycheck you've just made her non-exempt.
-She's now eligible for overtime pay going backward and forward.
+Once you start deducting from an exempt employee's paycheck you've just made him or her non-exempt.
+They're now eligible for overtime pay going backward and forward.
 This is not a mistake you want to make.

-But are there ever times when you can deduct pay from an exempt employee's paycheck?
-A few.
+But, can you ever deduct pay from an exempt employee's paycheck?
+A few times exist.
 Here are five times when you can deduct pay from an exempt employee’s paycheck.

 1. First and Last Week